Skip to main content

 Business overhead 10-15% Training, safety equipment, and administration

-When you hire Adam Chimney for our services, you’re not just paying for someone to show up—you’re paying for years of training, proper insurance coverage, quality materials, and professional-grade tools like our flexible chimney rods and rigid rod systems.
+When you hire Adam Chimney for our services, you’re not just paying somebody to show up.
+You’re paying for years of training, real insurance coverage, quality materials, and professional-grade tools like our flexible chimney rods and rigid rod systems.
+That’s the stuff that lets us do the job right the first time.

 Seasonal Considerations for Timnath Homeowners